braintree/braintree_ios/V5_MIGRATION.md

 _Documentation for v5 will be published to https://developers.braintreepayments.com once it is available for general release._

-## Supported iOS versions
+## Supported versions

 v5 supports a minimum deployment target of iOS 12+.
-It requires the use of Xcode 12+.
+It requires the use of Xcode 12+ and Swift 5+.
+If your application contains Objective-C code, the `Enable Modules` build setting must be set to `YES`.

 ## Swift Package Manager